 Whereas this paper (admittedly co-authored by David Sinclair), points to benefits:

 In that paper they hypothesize that resveratrol acts a “caloric restriction memetic”, which activates beneficial cellular pathways.

 Given that there are scientists much smarter than me on both sides of the fence, I find it hard to draw a conclusion.
-But certainly it’s interesting that a scientist like David has taken it for 12 years – and continues to do so to this day.
+But certainly it’s interesting that a scientist like David has taken it since 2003 – and continues to do so to this day.

 Resveratrol – Where to buy?

 Whilst David’s resveratrol comes from excess product leftover from lab experiments, not all of us have this luxury!
 Therefore we are forced to look online.
 If you pop resveratrol into an Amazon search, you’ll find a host of different options, many of (potentially) dubious quality.